 These five hotels sit within the core Downtown Brooklyn boundary, bounded by Flatbush Avenue, Atlantic Avenue, Court Street, and the Brooklyn Bridge approach.
-Each one was selected by weighing verified sustainability credentials first, then star rating, then average guest review scores from Google, Booking.com, and TripAdvisor.
-Hotels with confirmed certifications or published eco programs rank above those without, and every property on this list is bookable, currently operating under the stated name, and confirmed within the neighborhood by its own website and major travel platforms.
+Each was ranked first by verified sustainability credentials, then by star rating, then by average guest review score.
+Every address, subway walk time, and amenity was cross-checked against official hotel websites and Google Maps walking directions before inclusion.

 How we ranked these Downtown Brooklyn hotels